 PBK Miner Launches New Short-Term Crypto Mining Contracts For Passive Income Seekers

-LONDON, UNITED KINGDOM, July 06, 2025 (GLOBE NEWSWIRE) -- PBK Miner , a trusted name in cloud-based cryptocurrency mining, has officially launched a suite of short-term mining contracts designed to help everyday users earn passive income without upfront technical complexity or hardware investment .
+LONDON, UNITED KINGDOM – PBK Miner , a trusted name in cloud-based cryptocurrency mining, has officially launched a suite of short-term mining contracts designed to help everyday users earn passive income without upfront technical complexity or hardware investment .
 With a global user base of over 8.5 million and operations across 183 countries, PBK Miner is rapidly expanding access to simple, secure, and sustainable crypto mining.

 PBK Miner's latest offering allows users to earn daily income with fixed returns and full principal payout at contract maturity.
 These new plans include a variety of durations and investment levels, including: